Tiling deformations, cohomology, and orbit equivalence of tiling spaces: A cohomological invariant for orbit equivalence

 We now state and prove the main theorem of this section. \begin{thm} Let $h_i: \Omega \ra \Omega_i$ be two orbit-equivalences ($i \in \{1,2\}$). \begin{enumerate} \item If $[h_1] = [h_2]$ as elements of the weak cohomology, then there exists a continuous $s: \Omega \ra \R^d$ such that $\tau_s: T \mapsto T-s(T)$ is a homeomorphism, and there exists a topological conjugacy $\phi: \Omega_1 \ra \Omega_2$ such that $h_2 \circ \tau_s = \phi \circ h_1$.

 \item If the tiling spaces are FLC and $[h_1] = [h_2]$ in the strong cohomology, then the same statement holds, only with $\phi$ an MLD map. \end{enumerate} \end{thm}

 \begin{proof} We begin with the first statement.
 A simple computation shows that if $h$ is an orbit equivalence between tiling spaces, then $(h^{-1})_{h(T)} = (h_T)^{-1}$.
-Let $h_1$ and $h_2$ be two homeomorphisms whose cochains differ by a co-boundary, \ie for all~$T$ and~$x$,
+Let $h_1$ and $h_2$ be two homeomorphisms with $[h_1]=[h_2]$ in the weak group.
+By definition of the weak class associated with a homeomorphism (Definition~\ref{def:ILC-class}), the cocycles associated with $h_1$ and $h_2$ differ by a co-boundary, \ie for all~$T$ and~$x$,

 Now, for $T' \in \Omega_1$ and $w \in \R^d$, let us compute $h_2 \circ h_1^{-1}(T'-w)$.
 Let $T = h_1^{-1}(T')$.

 Now, given $T' \in \Omega'$, it is possible to define

 The computation above shows that $\phi(T'-w) = \phi(T') - w$ and in particular it is a bijection on each orbit.
 Since $h_1$ and $h_2$ are bijective, $\phi$ induces a bijection between the set of orbits $\Omega / \R^d \ra \Omega' / \R^d$.
 Therefore, $\phi$ is bijective.
 It is continuous and is therefore (by compactness) a homeomorphism.
 To conclude, $\phi$ is a topological conjugacy.
 A simple computation shows that $h_2^{-1} \circ \phi \circ h_1 = \tau_s$ with